 Where to Stay in Canggu: I stayed at Desa Seni, which is an eco-friendly luxury village… sounds fun right?
 It’s cool, here’s a review.

-Food in Seminyak That is Super Effing Good!
+Where to Eat in Seminyak: Food That is Super Effing Good!

 - Lacalaca – BEST Mexican, kind of Tex-Mex just PLEASE have a jalapeno margarita here.
 You will not regret it.